EighteenZi/rocksdb_wiki/Block-Cache.md

 ### LRU Cache

 Out of box, RocksDB will use LRU-based block cache implementation with 8MB capacity.
-Each shard of the cache maintain its own LRU list and its own hash table for lookup.
+Each shard of the cache maintains its own LRU list and its own hash table for lookup.
 Synchronization is done via a per-shard mutex.
-Both lookup and insert to the cache would require locking mutex of the shard.
+Both lookup and insert to the cache would require a locking mutex of the shard.
 User can create a LRU cache by calling `NewLRUCache()`.
-The function provide several useful options to set to the cache:
+The function provides several useful options to set to the cache:

 * `capacity`: Total size of the cache.
 * `num_shard_bits`: The number of bits from cache keys to be use as shard id.
 The cache will be sharded into `2^num_shard_bits` shards.